1. Policy & Administrative Reforms Category

-GIAwards will require applications contain evidence of implementation of mechanisms for promoting integrity and anticorruption standards in business.
-Hence, companies will present their own Code of Ethics and Conduct in Business, the procedures for reporting irregularities at the workplace and those for solving conflicts of interests, the mechanisms for protecting integrity of whistleblowers, as well as internal control procedures.
+GIAWARDS will require that applications contain evidence of the implementation of mechanisms for promoting integrity and anti-corruption standards in business.
+Hence, companies will present their own Code of Ethics and Conduct in Business, the procedures for reporting irregularities at the workplace and those for solving conflicts of interest, the mechanisms for protecting integrity of whistle-blowers, as well as internal control procedures.

 6. Integrity Personality of the Year

-The integrity personality of the year award category recognizes an individual who has demonstrated the courage and determination to fight against an act of corruption in Ghana in the calendar year under review.
-This award category is open to all the general public to nominate and vote for their anti-corruption hero of the year.
+The Integrity Personality of the year award category recognizes an individual who has demonstrated courage and determination to fight against corruption in Ghana within the calendar year of the awards.
+It also recognises an individual who has demonstrated integrity in rendering services to the public.

 This award category is open to the general public to nominate and vote for their integrity hero of the year.